yogendra/yogendra.me-v2/content/posts/2022/03/yugabyte-row-level-geo-partitioning/index.md

    yb-ctl start --data_dir $PWD/data --rf 3  --placement_info "aws.us-west-2.us-west-2a,aws.eu-central-1.eu-central-1a,aws.ap-south-1.ap-south-1a"
    ```

-   **NOTE for Mac:** You will get multiple (6) prompts/dialogs stating _yb-tserver_ or _yb-master_ to accept incomming connections.
+   **NOTE for Mac:** You will get multiple (6) prompts/dialogs stating _yb-tserver_ or _yb-master_ to accept incoming connections.
 Allow all of them.
 This will happen later when we add more nodes.
 Repeat

    **Output**